alexmojaki/birdseye/README.rst

 .. figure:: https://i.imgur.com/rtZEhHb.gif
    :alt: Hovering over expressions

+You can use birdseye no matter how you run or edit your code.
+Just `pip install birdseye`, add the `@eye` decorator as seen above, run your function however you like, and view the results in your browser.

 Rather than stepping through lines, move back and forth through loop iterations and see how the values of selected expressions change: